egret-lang/egret-web-server/README.md

 # egret-web-server

-`egret-web-server` is a powerful and high-performance web server using egret-lang.
-Powered by https://egret-lang.org.
+`egret-web-server` is a powerful and high-performance web server using egret-lang and powered by https://egret-lang.org.

-Build & Run:
+## Build & Run:

 If you haven't installed egret-lang yet, please install it first.
 ```sh